Certified Threat Intelligence Analyst CTIA

 By the end of this program, participants will be able to:

-Targeted Audience:
+Target Audience:

 • Cybersecurity analysts and threat intelligence professionals.

-• Risk management and compliance professionals.
+• IT and network security professionals.

 Program Outline: